MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/quotas-limits.md

 ### How to request increases to the default quotas and limits

 Quota increase requests can be submitted from the [Quotas](./how-to/quota.md) page of Azure AI Studio.
-Note that due to overwhelming demand, quota increase requests are being accepted and will be filled in the order they are received.
-Priority will be given to customers who generate traffic that consumes the existing quota allocation, and your request might be denied if this condition isn't met.
+Due to high demand, quota increase requests are being accepted and will be filled in the order they're received.
+Priority is given to customers who generate traffic that consumes the existing quota allocation, and your request might be denied if this condition isn't met.

 For other rate limits, [submit a service request](../cognitive-services-support-options.md?context=/azure/ai-services/openai/context/context).